 Phase of the Moon on 18 May: waning crescent with 4% of the Moon’s visible disk illuminated.

 We will be hiking primarily on trail.
-The trail is a mix of dusty dirt, rock, and rock slabs.
+The trail is a mix of dirt, loose cobbles, and rock slabs.
+Later in the season these trails get very dusty, but that should not be an issue for our early-season trip.

-When we hike off-trail, the footing will be mostly the same, though there should be less dust and loose rocks.
+When we hike off-trail, the footing will be mostly the same, though probably fewer loose rocks because off-trail areas are not as eroded.

 Source: Photos geotagged near our route (viewable in Google Maps)